 This practicum, the first of two clinical courses, provides students with direct learning experiences in the coordination and delivery of advanced care from infancy through adolescence in a pediatric acute care setting.
 The focus of this course is on learning to assess, diagnose, and manage acute conditions and illnesses encountered in the pediatric acute care population.
 Under the guidance and supervision of the preceptor, the student develops advanced clinical skills, explores evidence-based research, and creates plans of care within the context of their patient's culture and environment.
-Required of all pediatric nurse practitioner-acute care students in the final year.
-Twelve hours per week in a clinical setting and 1.5 hours per week of simulation/clinical conference.
-Prerequisite: NURS 7910.
+Required of all pediatric nurse practitioner - acute care students in the final year.
+Thirteen hours per week in a clinical setting and 1 hour every other week of simulation/clinical conference.
+Prerequisite or Concurrent: NURS 7910.
 41⁄2 Course cr

-NURS 7916b, Acute Care of Children II Lauren Flagg
+NURS 7916b, Acute Care of Children II Staff

 This course, the second of two didactic courses, continues to examine specific clinical problems of acutely, critically, and chronically ill patients from infancy through adolescence.
 Emphasis is on pathophysiology, critical assessment strategies, diagnosis, and management including pharmacology of emergent health care problems within an interdisciplinary, family-centered model of care.
 This course also explores the scope of practice of pediatric nurse practitioners in meeting the needs of children with complex acute and critical conditions.
-Required of all pediatric nurse practitioner-acute care students in the final year.
+Required of all pediatric nurse practitioner - acute care students in the final year.
 Two hours per week.
 Prerequisites: NURS 7912 and NURS 7914.
-2 Course cr through adolescence in a pediatric acute care setting.
-The clinical setting differs from the first-term experience.
-The focus of this course is on learning to assess, diagnose, and manage acute conditions and illnesses encountered in the pediatric acute care population.
-Under the guidance and supervision of the preceptor, the student develops advanced clinical skills, explores evidence-based research, and develops plans of care within the context of their patient's culture and environment.
-Required of all pediatric nurse practitioner-acute care students in the final term.
-Sixteen hours per week in a clinical setting and two hours per week of simulation/clinical conference.
-Prerequisites: NURS 7912 and NURS 7914.
-6 Course cr
+2 Course cr

-NURS 7918b, Acute Care of Children II Clinical Lauren Flagg
+NURS 7918b, Acute Care of Children II Clinical Staff